 The Committee finds that the legislation does not relate to the terms and conditions of employment or access to public services or accommodations within the meaning of section 102(b)(3) of the Congressional Accountability Act.

 SECTION-BY-SECTION ANALYSIS OF THE LEGISLATION

 Section 1.
-Extension of time for Federal Energy Regulatory Commission Project
+Reinstatement of License for Federal Energy Regulatory Commission project